Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Protection for life

 A whole life policy is a contract without an end date.
-The security of knowing that your loved ones will receive a guaranteed death benefit upon your death, regardless of when you pass away, is a great comfort.
+The security of knowing that your loved ones will receive a guaranteed death benefit upon your death, regardless of when you pass away, is a great comfort (it also helps to protect your family's wealth for generations to come).

 Level Premiums